szyminson/jsos-msg-lookup-php/README.md

 You can optionally build the container on your own using this repo's Dockerfile.
 #### Note
 If you prefer to store your credentials in `config.php` instead of using env variables - you can simply mount your config file to the container under `/var/jml/config.php` path.
-## Additional notes
-This is the simplest version of the script.
-I'm currently working on a new, better one.
-It will be an object oriented Composer project.
-Stay tuned!